Germany says three out of four Nord Stream pipelines damaged beyond repair

 So far, pundits have suggested that Russia, the US, Ukrainian special forces and Poland could have been responsible.

-“The MH-60R Strike Hawk multi-role helicopter circled over the Baltic Sea for nine hours - from 19:30 Moscow time on Sunday, September 25 to 4:30 Moscow time on Monday, September 26; about 250 kilometres from the Danish island of Bornholm, where the gas leak was detected,” wrote the Internet newspaper lenta.ru on Wednesday, citing data from Flightradar.

-The leak of so much methane into the atmosphere will have a heavy toll on the environment as methane is fifty-times more damaging than CO2, say experts.
-The Danes calculated that the climate impact of the gas leak corresponds to about a third of Denmark's total climate impact in one year, but poses no health or other risk to the population.

-Economics Minister Robert Habeck (Greens) meanwhile warned of the danger of further acts of sabotage.
+German Economics Minister Robert Habeck (Green party) warned of the danger of further acts of sabotage.
 "Of course, the critical infrastructure is a potential target," said the Vice Chancellor.
 "But Germany is a country that knows how to defend itself and Europe is a continent that can protect its energy infrastructure."

 Norway, currently one of the most important suppliers of non-Russian gas to Europe, has massively strengthened the protection of its pipeline system.